 Under data protection legislation, TfL is only allowed to use personal information if we have a proper reason or 'legal basis' to do so.
 In the case of TfL Go, there are a number of these legal grounds we rely on, which are:

-- We process your location data and feedback emails to perform tasks in support of our statutory functions:
+- We process your location, preference and device data and feedback emails to perform tasks in support of our statutory functions:

 - To undertake activities to promote and encourage safe, integrated, efficient and economic transport facilities and services, and to deliver the Mayor's Transport Strategy

 - To provide you with control over the use of your location data, we ask for your permission to access your location data when the app is first launched.
 If you haven't given your permission, we will ask again when you try to use a feature that requires access to your location data, such as tapping a station on the map and planning a journey.
 You can change your permission for this app via Location Services in your device settings at any time.
 Some users can also control the accuracy level of location data TfL Go is allowed to use. iOS users (iOS 14 and 14+) can do so by managing their preference for Precise Location when we ask for their permission to access location data and in their device settings.
 Android users can do so by managing their preference for Location Accuracy (Android 9 and 9+) or Mode (Android 8) in their device settings

 - We process your usage data based on consent.
 We ask for your consent to share your usage data with us when the app is first launched and you can withdraw or change your consent in the app settings at any time

 Obtaining and using your information

 If you allow TfL Go to access your location data, we will use it to provide you with location-based features, such as to: